royceduong/kinetic_script/readme.txt

 					Does not meet conditionals
 						No Jersey Type in Product title
 						No fully stitched or sublimation in variant
+					If Subfolders are removed, def create_folders does not catch.
+Code will break. ie. Removed fully stitched from China.
+It will break.
 					What are the best practices for something like this?